Lower Back Pain for over 40's (client studies)

 Her initial pain relief didn’t last, three months post-surgery her pain was worse than before.
 The recent addition of the opioid drug Targin only added balance difficulties to her pain.

 So was I able to help – Yes!
 Dealing with a variety of issues, both present and past, the pain was gone.
 Leaving only the battle to get off the drugs.

-She sent me an email at Christmas 2018
+Sally sent me an email at Christmas 2018 - 3 years later

 “I’m doing good and off most pain killers now, especially Targin, still have a few niggles but that’s all part of ageing I guess, movement is the key.”